 Temporal Micro-Wormhole - This doorway does not allow you to download personnel (other than Dr. Telek R'Mor) or give permission to play a card.
-It provides a destination for reporting a personnel (e.g., one played as your normal card play, or downloaded with another card that does not provide a destination, such as the last function of Defend Homeworld).
+It provides a destination for a report of a personnel when no destination is otherwise provided (e.g., one played as your normal card play, or certain downloads such as the last function of Defend Homeworld).
+If any destination is otherwise provided (e.g. a report with crew action, or a special download, or reporting to a ship or a personnel), then this doorway cannot be discarded to affect mixing.